What is Build-to-Rent & How it Works?

 Significant names in BTR include Greystar, Sigma Capital Group, Get Living, Fizzy Living and Grainger.
 Household names like Legal & General, John Lewis and Lloyds Bank are also active in the sector.

-BTR developments are usually restricted to apartments/flats in large city centres.
+BTR developments are usually restricted to apartments/maisonettes in large city centres.
 Frequently, these places have large younger populations and access to good public transport.
-However, some developers are moving into or considering single-family build-to-rent houses in the suburbs.
+However, some developers are moving into or considering single-family build-to-rent houses in the suburbs, like these homes from Simple Life, which have houses and apartments in St Helens and Salford.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

 Build-to-rent is much larger and more established in other countries like the US.
 Currently, however, build-to-rent makes up only a comparatively small proportion of the rental market in the UK.
-However, some data suggest that BTR is growing fast and will be a much larger part of the rental market in the future.
+However, some data suggest that BTR is growing fast and will be a much larger part of the rental market in the future, as the government looks to grow the supply of rental properties, with larger companies that can be seen as more able to 'add' net new properties rather than convert existing properties from already established housing stock.

 Build-to-rent developments are new builds with a contemporary design that suits modern living styles with mod cons.
 They may also be partly or fully furnished.